-LSI (Latent Semantic Indexing) is a way that search engines determine whether your content is really on-topic and in-depth or just spam.
+LSI (Latent Semantic Indexing) is a way that search engines understand whether your content is really on-topic and in-depth or just spam.

-The search engines determine this by looking at the words in an article and deciding how relevant they are to each other.
+The search engines understand this by looking at the words in an article and deciding how relevant they are to each other.

 The right voice often means understanding the underlying factors that make up Semantic Search, including: